duolu/pyrotation/README.md

 ### Handling Singularity

 This module defines a value `EPSILON`, which is considered as the precision required for floating point comparison (typically 1e-6).
-For example, if a floating point number `a` is less than `EPSILON`, `a` is considered as zero when handling singularity.
-In the following documentation, "if `a` is zero" generally means "if `a` is less than `EPSILON`" in the code.
+For example, if the absolute value of a floating point number `a` is less than `EPSILON`, `a` is considered as zero when handling singularity.
+In the following documentation, "if `a` is zero" generally means "if the absolute value of `a` is less than `EPSILON`" in the code.

 ### Angle-Axis